When is the last time your doctor wrote you a prescription for pineapples?

 Swap out sugar-sweetened beverages for water or the occasional glass of whole milk.

 Cutting out soft drinks is good for more than preventing gestational diabetes, it also helps you get pregnant.
-And while water is a great alternative, full-fat milk is surprisingly a pro-fertility beverage.
+And while water is a great choice, full-fat milk (in place of skim milk) may surprisingly be a pro-fertility beverage.

-There you have it… the 5 core principles of a fertile diet and how they came to be.
+There you have it… the 5 Core Principles of the Fertile Diet (and how they came to be).

-As you read through the posts that follow, keep in mind that the Fertility Diet shouldn’t really be considered a ‘diet’.
-It should be a healthy way of living that promotes hormonal balance and reduces inflammation, setting you up for a healthy pregnancy and the ability to nurture your family for years to come.
+As you read through the mini-series, keep in mind that the Fertility Diet should not really be considered a ‘diet’ per se.
+It should be approached as a general way of healthy eating.
+One that reduces inflammation and promotes hormonal balance, setting you up for a healthy pregnancy and the ability to nurture your family for years to come.

-We also want to point out that a fertility promoting diet should focus primarily on food QUALITY, not quantity.
-Obviously, we don’t want you over-consuming calories, but the focus here is on consuming nutrient-rich foods that satisfy and nourish your body.
+Finally, we want to point out that a fertility diet should primarily focus on food QUALITY, not quantity.
+Obviously, you don’t want to over-consume calories.
+But counting calories or focusing on weight loss should never get in the way of consuming nutrient-rich foods that satisfy and nourish your body.

 Always evidence-based.
 Always actionable.